DataDog/dd-agent-comp-experiments/README.md

 The constructor is passed to `fx.Provide` in the definition of `Module` in `component.go`.

-#### Other Fx Types

-It's fine to provide other, unexported `fx` types in `pkg.Module`, if that is helpful.
-Because they are unexported, they will be invisible to users of the component.

 ### Testing Support

 To support testing, components can optionally provide a mock implementation, with the following in `component.go`.